marcellolee03/autovas-selfscan/README.md

 5. **Data Analysis**: Processes vulnerability data alongside system environment information
 6. **AI Patch Generation**: Creates customized remediation scripts using LLM APIs

-## Research Context & Examples

-This project is part of a scientific research paper on automated vulnerability assessment and AI-powered patch generation.

 ### Generated Patch Examples

 The repository includes real examples of AI-generated remediation scripts in the `/Generated Scripts` directory.
 These samples demonstrate the quality and variety of patches produced by different LLMs when processing actual vulnerability scan results.